Port of Alicante Cruise Guide, Spain (UPDATED 2023)

 3. El Barrio de Santa Cruz

 Also known as El Barrio (Barri Vell – Santa Creu), the Santa Cruz neighborhood is Alicante’s old town located at the foot of Mount Benacantil close to the Castle of Santa Barbara.
-The hillside part of this historic quarter is known for picturesque, traditional houses colored in white, decorated with eye-catching colorful tiles and friezes, flower pots and plants.

-El Barrio consists of many steeply climbing, winding streets and there are many steps involved.
-The area is packed with charming tapas bars, eateries and there are several viewpoints with magnificent panoramic views of the city and the bay.
-It is highly recommended to wear comfortable walking shoes when exploring the hilly part of the old town.
+El Barrio consists of many steeply climbing, winding streets and many steps involved.
+The area is packed with charming tapas bars and eateries, and there are several viewpoints with magnificent panoramic views of the city and the bay.

 Santa Cruz neighborhood - El Barrio Alicante